 Cyberinfrastructure.
 The Ohio Supercomputer Center’s cyberinfrastructure and software development researchers provide the user community with various high performance computing software options.
 This variety enables researchers to select parallel computing languages they most prefer, and just as important, it creates a test bed for exploring these systems.
 By taking a holistic approach to generating efficient supercomputing applications for researchers, the Center’s cyberinfrastructure and software development research capitalizes on all the components within the cycle of innovation — development, experimentation, and analysis - and continuously improves the services provided.

-XSEDE HPC Workshop: Programming Using OpenMP
+XSEDE HPC Workshop: MPI

 XSEDE HPC Workshop: GPU Programming Using OpenACC